Sapphire1/CvStereo/README.md

 Tasks
 ------------
 Velma acquisition:
-   * VelmaStereoCameraViewer - Displays left and right image acquired from the stereo pair mounted on Velma head
+   * __VelmaStereoCameraViewer__ - Displays left and right images acquired from the stereo pair mounted on Velma head.
-   * VelmaStereoCameraCloudViewer - Acquires stereo images from Velma head and transforms them into coloured point clouds Stereo sequences from files:
+   * __VelmaStereoCameraCloudViewer__ - Acquires stereo images from Velma head and transforms them into coloured point clouds.

+Stereo sequences from files:
-   * StereoLRSequenceViewer - Displays a sequence of left and right images acquired from a stereo pair
+   * __StereoLRSequenceViewer__ - Displays a sequence of left and right images acquired from a stereo pair.
-   * StereoLRSequenceCloudViewer - Generates and displays point cloud generated from stereo-images (LR).
+   * __StereoLRSequenceCloudViewer__ - Generates and displays point cloud generated from stereo-images (LR).
 Enables to write the RGB-D (a pair of RGB and XYZ images) to file.

 Developers
 ----------